Visas for International Students

 Student Visa (subclass 500)

-The most common student visa is the Student Visa (subclass 500).
-The 500 visa allows students to study a full-time course at a registered institution.
-In addition, it also covers any eligible family members to accompany the student to Australia for the duration of study.
-To be eligible for the 500 visa, a student must have been accepted into a registered course at a registered institution.
+The Student Visa (subclass 500) visa allows students to study a full-time course at a registered institution.
+It may also include eligible family members to accompany the student to Australia for the duration of study.
+To be eligible for the 500 visa, a student must have been accepted into a registered course at an eligible institution.

 Applying for a Visa